mickem/nscp-docs/docs/faq.md

 Configuring timeouts can some times be a problem and cause strange errors.
 It is important to understand that timeouts are cascading this means if you have all timeouts set to 60 seconds they will all miss fire.

-The nagios server timeout will fire after exactly 60 seconds but the script timeouts will be started m,aybe 1 second after the nagios service check timeout this means once we reach 60 seconds the nagios service timeout will fire first and 1 second after the script will timeout.
-This you always have to set each timeout slightly less to accomodate this drift.
+The Nagios server timeout will fire after exactly 60 seconds but the script timeouts will be started maybe 1 second after the Nagios service check timeout this means once we reach 60 seconds the Nagios service timeout will fire first and 1 second after the script will timeout.
+This you always have to set each timeout slightly less to accommodate this drift.

 If your command takes 60 seconds you need to set the timeouts like this: